aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-multisig.md

 ## Step 4: Generate a multisig account

-Next generate a [K-of-N multi-signer](../concepts/accounts.md#multi-signer-authentication) public key and account address for a multisig account requiring two of the three signatures:
+Next, generate a [K-of-N multi-signer](../concepts/accounts.md#multi-signer-authentication) public key and account address for a multisig account requiring two of the three signatures:

 ```python title="multisig.py snippet"
 :!: static/sdks/python/examples/multisig.py section_2
 ```

-The multisig account address depends on the public keys of the single signers.
-(Hence, it will be different for each example.)
-But the output should resemble:
+The multisig account address depends on the public keys of the single signers, so it will be different for each example.
+That being said, the output should resemble:

 ```zsh title=Output
 === 2-of-3 Multisig account ===